-In each state and territory, the capital city is treated as a statistical division that includes the greater metropolitan area, including any anticipated growth corridors for at least 20 years.
+In each state and territory, the capital city is treated as a statistical division which includes the greater metropolitan area and any anticipated growth corridors for at least the next 20 years.
 The statistical division 'represents the city in a wider sense' (ABS 2006c, p.
 15).
-The Australian Capital Territory contains two statistical divisions: Canberra with a population of 323 056, and ACT Balance with a population of 269 (Map 1).
+Statistical divisions outside of the capital cities are 'relatively homogeneous region(s) characterised by identifiable ... links between the inhabitants and between the economic units within the region, under the unifying influence of one or more major towns or cities' (ABS 2006c, p.
+15).